Published Jun 28, 2021 by Susan Moore

 New network supports Houston apprenticeship programs

 Organizations ready to start apprenticeship programs can find support from the Greater Houston Apprentice Network (GHAN), a coalition of Houston employers, educators and non-profits powered by Accenture and Aon.
-Using education and non-profit relationships and an apprenticeship playbook, this network, which includes the Greater Houston Partnership, will help organizations define visions for their programs, identify best-fit roles for apprenticeships within their organizations, and develop and execute their program models.
+Using education and non-profit relationships and an apprenticeship playbook, this network, which includes the Greater Houston Partnership, helps organizations define visions for their programs, identify best-fit roles for apprenticeships within their organizations, and develop and execute their program models.

 “Apprenticeships are a tried-and-true model that is scalable for any organization,” Dawn Spreeman-Heine, a Managing Director of Corporate Risk Solutions at Aon’s Houston office, said during the Forum.
 “You really don't have to start from scratch.”